-Last week, Tamara Duggan’s husband was pulled over by the local RCMP sergeant in their hometown of Kimberly, B.C.
+Last week, Tamara Duggan’s husband was pulled over by the local RCMP sergeant in their hometown of Kimberley, B.C.
 The town just received news that the Duggan’s dispensary, Tamarak Cannabis Boutique, made history as the province’s first privately owned pot shop to go legal.
 Naturally, red-and-blue in the rear-view would shoot an icy fear through the veins of anyone associated with the pre-regulated weed business, but the officer simply pulled him over to offer his congratulations.

 “The news was surprising to everyone, but a really good surprise,” she says on the phone to the Straight.